From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: Preliminaries

+where $\vect{p}^*$ is the weighted QA pool of the given forecasts.
+The convex exposure property thus allows us to write down relations between exposures of forecasts that would otherwise not necessarily be true.

-In Section~\ref{subsec:bregman} we will discuss a natural generalization of QA pooling to proper scoring rules that do not have convex exposure.
-In Appendix~\ref{appx:convex_exposure}, we will explore which commonly used proper scoring rules the convex exposure property holds for.
-(The upshot is: most of them.)
+The quadratic and logarithmic scoring rules, as well as all proper scoring rules for binary outcomes, have convex exposure.
+In Appendix~\ref{appx:convex_exposure} we explore in more depth the question of which commonly used proper scoring rules have convex exposure property.

-We conclude with a technical note about the range of $\vect{g}$ and the correct interpretation of Equation~\ref{eq:aggr_def}. \begin{remark} Because the domain of $G$ is a subset of $\Delta^n$ (and thus lies in a plane that is orthogonal to the all-ones vector $\vect{1}_n$), its gradient function $\vect{g}$ only takes on values orthogonal to $\vect{1}_n$.
-When we treat $G$ as a function of $n$ variables rather than $n - 1$ variables out of convenience, thus artificially extending the domain of $G$ outside of the plane containing $\Delta^n$, $\vect{g}$ might gain a component parallel to $\vect{1}_n$.
-However, the correct way to think of the codomain of $\vect{g}$ is either as $\{\vect{x}: \sum_i x_i = 0\}$, or else as $\RR^n$ modulo translation by $\vect{1}_n$, which we will denote by $\RR^n/T(\vect{1}_n)$.
-Consequently, the correct way to think of the equality in Equation~\ref{eq:aggr_def} is as an equality in $\RR^n/T(\vect{1}_n)$, rather than an equality in $\RR^n$; this came up in Section~\ref{subsec:definitions} when we discussed the fact that QA pooling for the logarithmic scoring rule is logarithmic opinion pooling.\footnote{Formally, consider the change of coordinates given by $z_j = x_n - x_j$ for $j \le n - 1$ and $z_n = \sum_j x_j$, so that the domain of $G$ lies in the plane $z_n = 1$.
+\begin{remark} Because the domain of $G$ is a subset of $\Delta^n$ (and thus lies in a plane that is orthogonal to the all-ones vector $\vect{1}_n$), it makes the most sense to think of its gradient function $\vect{g}$ as taking on values in $\RR^n$ modulo translation by the all-ones vector $\vect{1}_n$; we will denote this space by $\RR^n/T(\vect{1}_n)$.
+Sometimes we find it convenient to treat $G$ as a function of $n$ variables rather than $n - 1$ variables out of convenience, thus artificially extending the domain of $G$ outside of the plane containing $\Delta^n$.
+The component of the gradient of $G$ that is parallel to $\vect{1}_n$ is not relevant.\footnote{Formally, consider the change of coordinates given by $z_j = x_n - x_j$ for $j \le n - 1$ and $z_n = \sum_j x_j$, so that the domain of $G$ lies in the plane $z_n = 1$.
 Then for $j \le n - 1$, $\partl{G}{z_j}$ at a given point in the domain of $G$ does not change if $1$ is substituted for $z_n$; only $\partl{G}{z_n}$ changes (to zero).
-Equivalently in terms of our original coordinates, the change that $\vect{g}$ undergoes when we consider $G$ to be a function only defined on $\mathcal{D}$ instead of $\RR^n$ is precisely a projection of $\vect{g}$ onto $H_n(0)$.} \end{remark}
+Equivalently in terms of our original coordinates, the change that $\vect{g}$ undergoes when we consider $G$ to be a function only defined on $\mathcal{D}$ instead of $\RR^n$ is precisely a projection of $\vect{g}$ onto $\{\vect{x} \in \RR^n: \sum_i x_i = 0\}$.} \end{remark}